 HTC offers the U Ultra through its own online store in the United States.
-Pre-orders begin on January 12, with the U Ultra priced at $750.
-It’s unlocked and suitable for use on AT&T or T-Mobile’s network, with deliveries expected in mid-March.
-The U Play isn’t listed yet.
+The HTC U Ultra began shipping on March 10 at $750, however the HTC U Play isn’t available just yet.

-Prices in the U.K. won’t be announced until February, but we do know the U Ultra and U Play will be sold through the Dixons Carphone retail stores, and through Amazon, HTC.com, and Very.co.uk.
+Prices in the U.K. start at 649 Pounds and we know the U Ultra and U Play will be sold through the Dixons Carphone retail stores, and through Amazon, HTC.com, and Very.co.uk.

 Updated on 03-10-2017 by Christian de Looper: Added that HTC U Ultra is now shipping.